rsdoiel/antenna/planet.md

 ---

-## Gardaí searching for human remains in McCarrick case
+## Man held over McCarrick murder released without charge

 date: 2025-06-13, from: RTÉ News

-Gardaí investigating the murder of Annie McCarrick, who went missing in Dublin over 32 years ago, have begun searching for human remains.
+A 62-year-old man arrested on suspicion of the murder of 26-year-old Annie McCarrick has been released without charge.

 <br>